 S. No Action By Whom By When/ revised Status (Feb 2018) Revised/ follow on Action 4.8 Prepare a draft plan for comprehensive monitoring of water availability and water quality with estimates.
 SWID /SPMU Oct 31, 2013 Delayed.
 Please refer examples of Hydrology project states such as Andhra Pradesh, Gujarat who prepare monthly reports.
-4.9 Update spatial database of old schemes with their status SWID /SPMU June 2014 Not started 4.10 Organize and monitor all GW information generated in the project: geo-resistivity, Digital logging; & pumping test SWID/SPMU Immediately Integration of data using GRASP and other software is in progress.
+4.9 Update spatial database of old schemes with their status SWID/SPMU June 2014 Not started 4.10 Organize and monitor all GW information generated in the project: geo-resistivity, Digital logging; & pumping test SWID/SPMU Immediately Integration of data using GRASP and other software is in progress.
 Digital logger commissioned.
 Geo resistivity are being done.
 4.11 Enhance web-based MIS for project immediately.
 SPMU Ongoing Online SDMP preparation is introduced.
 DPMU dashboard and WUA rating criteria to updated.
 Till then, excel based sheet may be used to update the data in DPMUs.
 4.12 Update baseline data for both MIS and GIS platform with the details DPMU Ongoing GIS information is improved but physical data are yet to be populated for old schemes.
 For new schemes online SDMP is taking care up to beneficiary/field level.
 SPMU of it.
 4.13 Engage consultancy for impact analysis SPMU June 2018 4.14 Strengthen M&E at all levels upto WUA SPMU /DPMU Mar 2016 Monitoring and coordination at SPMU has improved however the information from field yet to be streamlined.
 M&E. Farmer/WUA cards are prepared.
 Dashboard for reporting at web yet to be streamlined.

-S. Action By Whom By When/ Status (Fab 2018) B evised/follow on Action 5.
-Fi No Action By whom revised Status (Feb 2016) Revised/ follow on Action 5.
-Financial Management 5.
-Financial Management 5.
-Financial Management 5.
-Financial Management 5.1 Forecast of expenditures for next two quarters in IUFR 1B to be sent to World Bank.
+S. No 5.
+Fin Action nancial Management By Whom By When/ revised Status (Feb 2018) Revised/ follow on Action Forecast of expenditures for next two quarters in IUFR 1B to be sent to World Bank.
 SPMU Ongoing (prior to each semester) Submitted with delay.
 Yet to streamline for timely submission.
 5.2 Audit report for FY 16-17 SPMU Every year Delayed.
-6. Pr ocurement I 6.1 Framework agreement for Solar system SPMU New activity 7.
+6. Pr ocurement 6.1 Framework agreement for Solar system SPMU New activity 7.
 So cial Development 7.1 Issue Guidelines to SOs on addressing the issues related to Lands, Impacts and Tribal Development.
-SPMU /SO Ongoing Ongoing activity.
+SPMU/SO Ongoing Ongoing activity.
 Keep updating the SOs as there is large turn over.
 Continued.
 7.2 Update information on actual land donation in all the batches prior to Admin approval DPMU /SPMU Ongoing In case of easement arrangement, the charges need to be agreed with the owners.
 Ensure silt disposal appropriately 8.
+En 8.
 Environment 8.1 Organize and complete training for DPMU staff and SO staff on environmental due diligence.
 SPMU Ongoing Conducted and continued.
 Field staff need to verify water availability and water quality.